 Getting together with your fellow residents is a huge advantage of the Triple A programme.
 You have a shared sense of purpose and will often have a good laugh.

-It has exceeded all expectations and residents participate at least twice per week in Ryman villages nationwide.
-Residents have realised the tremendous benefits the programme has provided and notice significant gains in their overall health and wellbeing.
+Many residents participate at least twice per week, realising the tremendous benefits the programme provides and noticing significant gains in their overall health and wellbeing.

 "Residents and relatives often ask how we know Triple A is improving mobility and health.
-By being associated with ACC we can now say that ACC approves what we do."
+Our association with ACC means we can now say that ACC approves what we do."

 "I go three times a week – I’d go five but I’ve got golf on Tuesdays and Thursdays.
 I do Triple A for 40 minutes, and then go for a 30 minute swim in the pool.
 I’ve always loved the water, but I never would have gone to exercise classes before - I just couldn’t be bothered.
 Everything’s here for me – it takes me three minutes to walk to Triple A. I see all my neighbours on the way."

 Bruce Gray, Ryman resident

 "We love our routine here, participating in Triple A twice a week."

 Below are a series of videos containing exercises you can do in your own home.
 Remember to have something to hold onto for balance, such as a chair, bench or table.

 Disclaimer: These exercises are completed at your own risk.
 So make sure you have a safe area to exercise, like a flat even surface that is free of any hazards.
 Also make sure you exercise to your own ability and adapt the exercises accordingly, if needed.
 You may find it helpful to have something to hold onto for balance, such as a steady chair, bench or table.
 If you begin to feel unstable or tired, stop and take a break.
 If you continue to feel discomfort or unwell, then please promptly consult your medical professional.